PBM To Establish 13 More Panagahs In 2022 - UrduPoint

 PBM To Establish 13 More Panagahs In 2022

-Following the vision of Prime Minister Imran Khan for a welfare state on the model of Riyast e Madina, Pakistan Bait ul Maal (PBM) is all set to establish 13 new Panagahs (Shelter homes) across the country in 2022

-ISLAMABAD, Jan 6 (UrduPoint / Pakistan Point News - 6th Jan, 2022 ) ::Following the vision of Prime Minister Imran Khan for a welfare state on the model of Riyast e Madina, Pakistan Bait ul Maal (PBM) is all set to establish 13 new Panagahs (Shelter homes) across the country in 2022.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Jan, 2022 ) :Following the vision of Prime Minister Imran Khan for a welfare state on the model of Riyast e Madina, Pakistan Bait ul Maal (PBM) is all set to establish 13 new Panagahs (Shelter homes) across the country in 2022.

 Aiming to serve the marginalized strata of the society PBM had established 10 Panagahs in 2021 and 16 Panahgah in 2020 where thousands of needy people are being served on daily basis.